capgems/istio-udemy/README.md

 Consumes vehicle position reports from a queue.
 Stores them in-memory for testing.

 * __istio-fleetman-staff-service__
-A microservice that calculates the speed of the vehicle that is being tracked along with the list of vehicles data
+A microservice that calculates the speed of the vehicle that is being tracked along with the list of vehicles data.

 * __istio-fleetman-vehicle-telemetry__
 A microservice that traces/tracks the vehicle position.